Blindsmyth/ableton-blackbox/docs/ROADMAP.md

    - Some MIDI might have mixed resolutions (16ths + 32nds)
    - Hard to decide which resolution to prioritize
    - Unquantised MIDI might give false positives
+   - **Mixed triplet and straight notes → Should be treated as unquantised**

 3. **Step Count Limitations**:
    - 1/32 resolution uses twice as many steps as 1/16